Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 	* in order to properly ascertain the truth of these assertions i'd have to go look at the research being quoted and understand how statements are being categorised as true/ false. unfortunately, due to the very issues this article is discussing, it's possible that researchers are labeling certain views as false based on their own political biases, thus creating the skew seen...

-* The article does correctly identify the
+* The article does correctly identify the point that political polarisation has caused each side to deny the credibility of the other and to view them as existential threats.